-and The South East Asia Uprising, Cornell University, New York 1958 of Malaya, Master's Thesis, Tulane odny, L. K., Organisational Problem University, U.S.A.
-1967

-Osborne, Milton E., Singapore and Osborne, Singapore Malaysia, Cornell University, New York 1964 Death Stanford Besearch Institute,

-Osborne, Milton, Strategic Hamlets in Osborne, Hamlets South Vietnam - A Survey and a Comparison [with Malaya], Cornell University, New York 1965 Rhenick, R. D., The Emergency Regulations Rhenick

-Sandhu, Kernial Singh, 'Emergency Sandhu, Resettlement Resettlement in Malaya' in The Journal of Tropical Geography, Vol 18, August 1964, University of Malaya in Singapore 1964, pp. 157-83

-Schapiro, Leonard, 'Changing Patterns in Schapiro the Theory of Revolution and Insurgency' in the Royal United Service Institute Journal, September 1970

-Shephard, A. J., 'The Communist Failure in Hong Kong' in The Commonwealth Journal, April 1968

-Spitzen, Alan B., The Revolutionary Theories Spitzen of Louis Auguste Blanqui, New York 1957

-Stewart, Neil, Blanqui, London 1939 Thompson, Sir Robert, 'The Other War' in the Straits Times, Singapore, 28 January 1967
+Tote that manual

+and The South East Asia Uprising, Cornell University, New York 1958 Osborne, Milton E., Singapore and Malaysia, Cornell University, New York 1964 Osborne, Milton, Strategic Hamlets in South Vietnam - A Survey and a Comparison [with Malaya], Cornell University, New York 1965 Rhenick, R. D., The Emergency Regulations of Malaya, Master's Thesis, Tulane University, U.S.A.
+1967 Sandhu, Kernial Singh, 'Emergency Resettlement in Malaya' in The Journal of Tropical Geography, Vol 18, August 1964, University of Malaya in Singapore 1964, pp. 157-83 Schapiro, Leonard, 'Changing Patterns in the Theory of Revolution and Insurgency' in the Royal United Service Institute Journal, September 1970 Shephard, A. J., 'The Communist Failure in Hong Kong' in The Commonwealth Journal, April 1968 Spitzen, Alan B., The Revolutionary Theories Spitzen of Louis Auguste Blanqui, New York 1957 Stewart, Neil, Blanqui, London 1939 Thompson, Sir Robert, 'The Other War' in the Straits Times, Singapore, 28

+Osborne, Singapore

+Osborne, Hamlets

+Rhenick

+Sandhu, Resettlement

+and the second

+78.35 2/3A

+Schapiro

+Stewart Thompson
-Thompson, Sir Robert, 'Vietnam', lecture Vietnam to the Royal Commonwealth Society, London on 8 November 1966 reported in the Commonwealth Journal, February 1967 p.
-14

-U.S. Military Assistance Command, Viet- Revolutionary nam, Revolutionary Development in
+January 1967 Thompson, Sir Robert, 'Vietnam', lecture Vietnam to the Royal Commonwealth Society, London on 8 November 1966 reported in the Commonwealth Journal, February 1967 p.
+14 U.S. Military Assistance Command, Vietnam, Revolutionary Development in 393